PowerLedger/powr/docs/src/developing/clients/javascript-reference.md

 [Source Documentation](https://solana-labs.github.io/solana-web3.js/classes/Connection.html)

-Connection is used to interact with the [Solana JSON RPC](https://docs.solana.com/developing/clients/jsonrpc-api).
+Connection is used to interact with the JSON RPC.
 You can use Connection to confirm transactions, get account info, and more.

 You create a connection by defining the JSON RPC cluster endpoint and the desired commitment.
 Once this is complete, you can use this connection object to interact with any of the Solana JSON RPC API.